QTFairUse, an open-source program, makes converting DRM-protected iTunes M4P songs simple and enables users to enjoy their music on many players.

 Unfortunately, both the old iTunes songs I bought many years ago and the Apple Music tracks I downloaded are not playable on the players that are not iTunes, iPod, iPhone or iPad.

 I know that's because all music sold through iTunes or streamed from Apple Music use the FairPlay system that restricts the use of the downloads.

 In 2003, Mr. Johansen first distributed a program to bypass the Apple Fairplay DRM system, called QTFairUse.
 In 2017, some people still search this word in Google and try to remove FairPlay DRM with this tool.
-Therefore, I write down this article to introduce QTFairUse and find its alternative to you if you find that this software can no longer be used.
+Therefore, I write this article to introduce QTFairUse and find its alternative to you if you find that this software can no longer be used.

 Part 1 What is QTFairUse and How to Use It

 QTFairUse is a free application designed to convert protected audio files (.m4p extension) purchased from Apple's iTunes Store into M4A files, without DRM.
-Instead of removing the DRM from the songs directly, QTFairUse waits for the song to be played by iTunes then copies the unencrypted songs as they are sent to the sound card.
+Instead of removing the DRM from the songs directly, QTFairUse waits for the song to be played by iTunes then copy the unencrypted songs as they are sent to the sound card.